 - Swimlanes, WIP Limits, Commitment points, Classes of service

-- Best in market vizualisation of complexity (highest amount of information in one screen)Wide adaptivity
+- Best in market visualisation of complexity (highest amount of information in one screen)Wide adaptivity

 - Rich item details